Mysore Manjunath: Career

 He was nominated as cultural ambassador of University of Mysore.
-Manjunath has created many New ragas including Yaduveera Manohari, Bharatha.
+Manjunath has created many new ragas including Yaduveera Manohari, Bharatha.
 His recent creation Yoga Anthem- having many popular world musicians performing in it, got nationwide recognition.
-Life Again, his song created during the Corona pandemic, featuring 20 eminent Musicians across the globe was launched by ICCR in over 150 countries.
-At the prestigious Ganakala Parishath music conference, he was nominated as the President of the Coveted Golden Jubilee Music Conference, and honored with the Ganakala Bhushana Award in 2020.
+"Life Again", his song created during the COVID-19 pandemic, featuring 20 eminent musicians across the globe was launched by ICCR in over 150 countries.
+Aaroha, a unique music play composed and directed by Manjunath, created waves as press described it as a perfect synchrony with Carnatic idioms and western presentation.
+At the prestigious Ganakala Parishath music conference, he was nominated as the president of the coveted Golden Jubilee Music Conference, and honored with the Ganakala Bhushana Award in 2020.